Hyperparameter Transfer Enables Consistent Gains of Matrix-Preconditioned Optimizers Across Scales

-\paragraph{Hyperparameter and Scaling Rule Ablations.} In \Cref{app:optimal_hyper_with_scaling}, we verify that our scaling rule leads to near-optimal learning rate and weight decay for the larger models for all three optimizers by showing that perturbing them by factors of 2 in either direction leads to equal or worse performance.
+\paragraph{Hyperparameter and Scaling Rule Ablations.} In \Cref{app:optimal_hyper_with_scaling}, we verify that our scaling rule leads to near-optimal learning rate and weight decay for the larger models for all four optimizers by showing that perturbing them by factors of 2 in either direction leads to equal or worse performance.
 For Muon, we further ablate \mup\ or weight decay scaling one at a time, shown in \Cref{fig:scaling-exp} (right) and \Cref{app:alternative_scaling}, and find that both contribute significantly to achieving good performance at scale.
-Scaling Muon's learning rate and weight decay both as $1/\text{width}$, an effective scaling for AdamW \citep{xiao2024rethinking}, improves over SP, but still falls short of the correct \mup\ scaling, decreasing the speedup to below $1.1\times$ for the $1.4$B model.
-These results indicate that both components of our scaling rule are necessary to achieve the best observed performance and consistent speedups over AdamW across scales.
+Scaling Muon's learning rate and weight decay both as $1/\text{width}$, an effective scaling for AdamW \citep{xiao2024rethinking}, improves over SP but still falls short of \mup\, + $1/D$ weight decay, decreasing the speedup to below $1.1\times$ for the $1.4$B model.
+These results indicate that both components of our scaling rule are necessary to achieve the best performance and consistent speedups over AdamW across scales.

 \paragraph{Optimal Tokens Per Parameter Depends on the Optimizer.} Optimizers that achieve faster convergence are likely to have a smaller compute-optimal tokens-per-parameter (TPP) ratio, since diminishing returns from training on more data kick in faster (if loss at convergence is unchanged).
-In \Cref{fig:isoflops}, we conduct IsoFLOP analysis to identify the optimal TPP for Adam and Muon, finding that Muon consistently has a lower TPP than Adam, by a factor of around $1.3\times$.
-We find that the optimal learning rate follows \mup\ while independent weight decay should be kept constant as we vary model sizes subject to the fixed FLOPs budget, consistent with \citet{bergsma2025power} \begin{abox} \textbf{Summary:} Muon and Shampoo achieve consistent speedups ($1.4\times$ and $1.3\times$) over AdamW from 190M to 1.4B parameters, but only under good hyperparameter transfer.
+In \Cref{app:tpp}, we find the optimal TPP on FineWeb is 9.6 for Adam and 7.4 for Muon.
+We also find that the optimal learning rate follows \mup\ while independent weight decay should be kept constant as we vary model sizes subject to the fixed FLOPs budget, consistent with \citet{bergsma2025power}. \begin{abox} \textbf{Summary:} Muon, SOAP and Shampoo achieve consistent speedups around $1.4\times$ over AdamW from 190M to 1.4B parameters, but only under good hyperparameter transfer.
 We verify that combining \mup\ and $1/D$-scaled weight decay yields near-optimal hyperparameter transfer for all tested optimizers, and both components are critical for achieving the best performance. \end{abox}